eotobi/alx-low_level_programming/0x18-dynamic_libraries/README.md

 Once you have made the necessary adjustments, you can proceed to the next steps to compile the source file into a dynamic library and use it in Python.

+Based on the provided information and restrictions, we can leverage the LD_PRELOAD environment variable to inject our custom shared library and manipulate the behavior of the gm program.
+Here's a solution that meets the requirements:

+Step 1: Create the shared library source code
+Create a C source file, for example, gm_hack.c, with the following content:

+c
+Copy code
+#include <stdio.h>
+#include <stdlib.h>

+/**
+ * rand - Override the rand() function to always return the winning numbers */ int rand(void)
+{
+    return 9;
+}
+This code overrides the rand() function used by the gm program and forces it to always return the number 9.
+Modify this code accordingly if you need different winning numbers.

+Step 2: Compile the shared library
+Compile the gm_hack.c file into a shared library using the following command:

+bash
+Copy code
+gcc -shared -o gm_hack.so gm_hack.c
+Step 3: Create the shell script
+Create a shell script, for example, 101-make_me_win.sh, with the following content:

+bash
+Copy code
+#!/bin/bash
+cp gm gm_original
+export LD_PRELOAD=./gm_hack.so
+This script makes a backup of the original gm program and sets the LD_PRELOAD environment variable to inject our shared library (gm_hack.so) before running the gm program.

+Step 4: Prepare for execution
+Make sure both the 101-make_me_win.sh shell script and the compiled gm_hack.so shared library are in the same directory as the gm program.

+Step 5: Execute the shell script
+Provide the 101-make_me_win.sh script to the mole, and they should run it on the server as follows:

+bash
+Copy code
+mss@gm_server$ . ./101-make_me_win.sh
+This sets up the environment with the shared library injection.

+Step 6: Wait for execution
+Wait for the mole to run the script 98 seconds before MSS runs the gm program with your numbers.

+Step 7: Win the Jackpot!
+If everything goes according to plan, the modified rand() function will force the gm program to always select the number 9 as the winning number.
+You should see the desired outcome and win the Jackpot!

+Note: This solution exploits the specific scenario provided and should not be used for any malicious purposes.